biggis-project/biggis-project.github.io/index.md

 Development, evaluation and demonstration of a new generation of GIS:

  - Heterogeneous geo-temporal data
- - Integrated analysis of spation-temporal data
+ - Integrated analysis of spatio-temporal data
  - Unstructured and unreliable datasets
  - Analytical pipeline for predictive, prescriptive and visual analysis